aasheth/aasheth.github.io/_pages/projects.md

 classes: wide
 ---

-Explore some of the impactful projects I’ve worked on, showcasing the application of advanced computational techniques to solve real-world problems.
+Here, Explore some of the impactful projects I’ve worked on, showcasing the application of advanced computational techniques to solve real-world problems.
 Each project highlights a unique approach to addressing technical challenges with a significant societal impact.
 Click on the project title to learn more about its goals, methodology, and outcomes.

 ---